K-pop idols PSY and Rain to perform at Marquee Singapore's 4th anniversary

-Iconic Korean pop singers PSY and Rain are set to take the stage in Singapore at the fourth-anniversary bash of the plush Marina Bay Sands nightclub Marquee on 8 April 2023.
+Iconic Korean pop singers PSY and Rain are set to take the stage at the fourth-anniversary bash of the plush Marina Bay Sands nightclub Marquee on 8 April 2023.

 The performance is scheduled for the last day of the three-day entertainment programme held at the nightclub, as part of the ongoing Sand Live series at Marina Bay Sands.
 The event is PSY and Rain’s debut at Marquee and will mark the launch of Oh-K!, an upcoming series to highlight the best of South Korean music and entertainment.